Skip to content

 Our mission is to equip our listeners, at all levels of training, with the consciousness and tools to practice antiracism in their health professions careers.

-Want to receive CME credit for listening to the CPSolvers Antiracism in Medicine Series?
+Want to receive educational credit for listening to the CPSolvers Antiracism in Medicine Series?

-Check out our new landing page on the AMA EdHub – Click here.
+Check out our landing page on the AMA EdHub – Click here.

 Podcast Episodes